ok-ryoko/multiring.zig/CONTRIBUTING.md

 ## Project practices and guidelines

+### Design

+We maintain an informal record of the implementation’s design in [DESIGN.md].
+We encourage all new contributors to familiarize themselves with this document.

 ### Tracking and closing issues

 We use [GitHub issues] to track the following types of work: